eliu44/Heart-Disease-Analysis/README.md

 <h1> Description </h1>

 <b> This is a group project done on the factors of heart disease.
-Here, we tackle what affects the risks of heart disease the most out of the variables. </b>
+Here, we tackle the risks of heart disease and what variable affects the likelihood most. </b>